 Dates: Nov.
 26-Dec.
 24 at the Newport Aquarium

 Cost: Included with admission to Newport Aquarium

-Holiday Junction Featuring the Duke Energy Holiday Trains is open daily through Jan.
-5, 2020, and is a must for each and every Cincinnatian this holiday season.
+Holiday Junction Featuring the Duke Energy Holiday Trains is open daily, and is a must for each and every Cincinnatian this holiday season.
 More than 300 rail cars and 60 locomotives chug through a mini metropolis on 1,000 feet of track.
-Holiday Junction also boasts a kid-sized train ride, Lionel and Thomas the Tank Engine (and friends!) train displays, build-your-own snowman, interactive snowy space, and NEW THIS YEAR: a twinkling light tunnel that kids will love wandering through!
+Holiday Junction also boasts a kid-sized train ride, Lionel and Thomas the Tank Engine (and friends!) train displays, build-your-own snowman, interactive snowy space, and a twinkling light tunnel that kids will love wandering through!
 And over in the William L. Mallory, Sr. Gallery is Brickopolis – an epic winter wonderland featuring working trains and vehicles, tons of different scenes, local buildings and pop culture characters – all created with LEGO bricks by local LEGO pros Cincy Lug.